Supporting All Saints Church, Boughton Aluph

 From Anglo-Saxon times to the present day All Saints has been replaced, enlarged and enhanced.
-Most recently the South
+In recent years the South

-porch with its unique Tudor fireplace has been re-opened, the South transept window (bricked up since WW2) restored by the Stour Music Festival, and a fine new organ provided by Canterbury Diocese.
-In addition large sums of money have been
+porch with its unique Tudor fireplace has been re-opened, the South transept window (bricked up since WW2) has been restored by the Stour Music Festival, and a fine organ provided by Canterbury Diocese.
+In addition huge sums of money have been

-spent on essential repair and conservation work to preserve one of the South East’s finest pilgrim churches.
+spent on repairing and conserving the windows and other features of one of the South East’s finest pilgrim churches.

 This village, along with other rural communities, was hard hit, and the war memorial on the Green at Boughton Lees commemorates those who gave their all.
-Last year we recognised their sacrifice further by commissioning a carved stone memorial to hang in All Saints’ church.
+In 2018 we recognised their sacrifice further by commissioning a carved stone memorial to hang in All Saints’ church.
 Mason Gary Newton (it was he who repaired and hung the Capt Moyle memorial in the South transept) was engaged, a design agreed, and the cost made more affordable by a generous and much appreciated grant from Boughton Aluph and Eastwell Parish Council.
-Caithness stone which is very like slate, was the chosen material, and the completed work can now be seen on the North aisle wall.
-It's not too late to make a contribution towards the cost - in gratitude to those whose selfless sacrifice enables us to enjoy the lives we lead today - so if you would like to do so please get in touch with our Treasurer Frank Edwards on 01233 640357.
+Caithness stone which is very like slate, was the chosen material, and the beautiful, completed work can now be seen on the North aisle wall.

 Further information about the